primez/telemy/README.md

    go build -o telemy.exe ./src/cmd
    ```

-3. Configure the application by editing `config.json` (see Configuration section below)
+3. Configure the application by editing `config/config.json` (see Configuration section below)

 4. Run the application directly (without installing as a service):
    ```
    telemy.exe
    ```
+   This will create a `data` directory at the root of the application for storage files.

 5. Or install and run as a Windows Service:
    ```